J.P. Crawford Player Props: Mariners vs. Nationals

-On Monday, J.P.
-Crawford (batting .189 in his past 10 games) and the Seattle Mariners play the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 9:40 PM ET.
+The Seattle Mariners, including J.P.
+Crawford and his .528 slugging percentage over his past 10 games, battle starter Jake Irvin and the Washington Nationals at T-Mobile Park, Tuesday at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Orioles.
+In his most recent game, he hit a home run while going 2-for-3 against the Nationals.

 J.P.
 Crawford Game Info & Props vs. the Nationals